cortsf/libgen_dl/README.md

 **NOTE:** Changes on libgen often cause libgen_dl to fail.
 If this happens please open an issue and I'll try to fix it.

 ## Current status (Sat Feb 17 20:02:35 2024 UTC)
 libgen.li has been down for a while and libgen.lol cetificates expired.
-Until this gets fixed, I recommend using this script to generate (libgen.lol) link lists only, which can be downloaded with uget despite the certificate issue with libgen.lol (can't find a solution for aria2 yet).
+Until this gets fixed, I recommend using this script to generate (libgen.lol) link lists only, which can be downloaded with uget despite the certificate issue (can't find a solution for aria2 yet).
 Call this script as usual, then open `.libgen_dl/link_lists/libgen_lol.txt` with uget batch download function.

 ## Dependecies